 I would see Laura from time to time.
 I admit I didn’t know what to say.
 I was much younger then, and I was a different person, up to my eyeballs in a co-dependent yet not physically abusive relationship with a man.
 I wish I had known how to help her better back then.
 The Roxanne now would have been blunt in offering help, talked about shelters, asked to drive her somewhere, anywhere.
-But back then I took a more passive approach by making my presence known during the fights and when I saw her, hoping she would just know that I cared, that I knew.
+But back then I took a more passive approach by making my presence known during the fights and when I saw Laura, hoping she would just know that I cared, that I knew, though I didn’t say the words out loud.
 I didn’t realize that perhaps Laura might have needed a more direct approach.

 One night it got really bad.
 There was yelling, screaming, crying, crashing and then — it sounded as if Kenny threw his wife down the stairs.

 “I’m calling the police,” I said.
 And I did, while making a whole lot of noise.
 Things got quiet, suddenly, as was usually the case when we became the noisy neighbors.
 Whatever was happening up there had stopped, again.
-I just hoped Laura wasn’t injured too badly.
+I just hoped Laura wasn’t badly injured.